 Are you a beginner, intermediate or advanced photographer?

-How you answer that question will help you determine the best digital camera for your needs.
+How you answer the question above will help you determine the best digital camera for your needs.

 Notice I didn’t mention professional on that list because I’m assuming if you were a professional you’d probably already have a pretty good idea what camera you want/need and wouldn’t be reading this.
 So let’s address the other three options.

-If you’ve never had a camera before and are upgrading from your Smartphone I wouldn’t recommend jumping into the deep end and getting a full frame DSLR.
-It will likely be too big and bulky for you, and it won't have some of the beginner features that will help you learn photography and how to use the camera.
+If you’ve never had a camera before and are upgrading from your Smartphone I wouldn’t recommend jumping into the deep end and getting a full-frame DSLR.
+It will likely be too big and bulky for you.
+Also, those cameras don’t have beginner features that will help you learn photography and how to use the camera.

 Intermediate and advanced